MARSFOREVER472/BreakoutGame/README.md

 2) **_Create a control loop to loop through system components and identify image frames._**
 3) **_Create and identify image frames with different labels using C#._**
 4) **_Keep score within the game._**
+5) Run the win or lose scenario for the player.

 _Traducido del español:_